jaidetree/valhalla/prompt-plan.md

 Now let's implement the core result types for our validation library.
 In our library, validation functions will return either a success or failure result.

 ## Task
-Implement the core result types and functions in the `jaidetree.valhalla.core` namespace:
+Implement the core result types and functions in the `dev.jaide.valhalla.core` namespace:

 1. Success result: `{:result :v/ok, :data <validated-data>}`
 2. Failure result: `{:result :v/fail, :errors [[[:path] "Error message"]], :data <input-data>}`